 Noah Lebowitz is dedicated to helping employees reach their full potential in the workplace.
 Noah has particular expertise in disability discrimination and medical leave related issues.
 He also represents employees in all types of workplace issues, including harassment, discrimination, retaliation, wrongful termination, wage and hour, breach of contract, and severance negotiations.

 Noah is presently a member of the Executive Committee of the Labor & Employment Law Section of the Bar Association of San Francisco.
-He is a past member of the Executive Board of the California Employment Lawyers Association (CELA) (2010-2014), past Chair of CELA’s Mentor Committee (2005-2010), and current Chair of CELA’s Fair Employment & Housing Commission Regulations Task Force.
-Noah served on Executive Committee of the State Bar Labor & Employment Law Section (2007–2010).
+He is a past member of the Executive Board of the California Employment Lawyers Association (CELA) (2010-2014), past Chair of CELA’s Mentor Committee (2005-2010), and current Chair of CELA’s Fair Employment & Housing Council Regulations Task Force.
+Noah served on the Executive Committee of the State Bar Labor & Employment Law Section (2007–2010).
 While on the Executive Committee, Noah chaired subcommittees overseeing the Labor & Employment Law Section’s Education Grant program as well as the “Your Legal Rights” radio program.
 As a member of the National Employment Lawyers Association (NELA) he authored the amicus brief on behalf of NELA in Toyota Motor Manufacturing v.
 Williams, 534 U.S. 184 (2002).
 Noah is a Barrister member of the Edward J. McFetridge American Inn of Court.

 McCollum v.
 XCare.net, Inc., 212 F.Supp.2d 1142 (N.D.
 Cal.
 2002) (failure to pay commissions);